-I am often a disruptive early adopter.
-Some have said I have a talent for making practical and usually successful choices based experience and an in-depth and hands-on understanding of new technologies and their benefits.
+I often act as a change agent, scouting out new technologies, methods and relationships.
+Sometimes as a disruptive early adopter, and at other times as the police, raising the alarm when projects have gone too far off-the-rails.
+Some have said I have a talent for making practical and usually successful choices based on experience and an in-depth and hands-on understanding of new technologies and their benefits.

 Here are a few examples of new approaches I have championed over the years, and then demonstrated, often in the face of strong legacy opposition at the time: